dzoladz/notebooks/ezproxy.md

 If access eq "deny"; Deny irefused.htm
 ```

+## Supply Resource Credentials withn an iFrame
 There are times when you might need to Find/Replace username and password values within an `<iframe>` element The example below is a working draft of two auto-triggered functions to input credentials into the proper form fields.
 ```bash
 Find </iframe>
 Replace </iframe><script>(function() { setTimeout(function() {window.frames[0].document.getElementById('username').value = "USERNAME";}, 1000); })();(function() { setTimeout(function() {window.frames[0].document.getElementById('password').value = "PASSWORD";}, 1000); })();</script>
 ```

+## Regex Validation of SAML Attributes in the Auth: Namespace
 SAML authorization check, within `shibuser.txt`, against the `userid` attribute released to EZproxy
 > Authorize `userid`, if it begins with  1, 3, or 5.
 Otherwise, record `userid` and deny with `itype.htm`
 ```bash